-LG ADDS FRESH TWIST TO THE LAUNDRY EXPERIENCE IN THE UAE WITH AI-POWERED, ENERGY-EFFICIENT SOLUTIONS
+LG Adds Fresh Twist To The Laundry Experience In The UAE With AI-Powered, Energy-Efficient Solutions

-A true all-in-one marvel which exemplifies this dedication, is the Washer-Dryer Combo with Inverte™ HeatPump™ Technology and Direct Drive Motor.
-Integrating the essential be’efits of LG’s washer and dryer into a single, space-saving unit, it offers an Energy Class A performance across its full washing-to-drying cycle, while with cutting-edge DUAL Inv™rter HeatPump™ technology and low-GWP refrigerants helps this unit not only meet, but exceed stringent energy efficiency standards, making it an ideal choice for modern homes.
+A true all-in-one marvel which exemplifies this dedication, is the Washer-Dryer Combo with Inverter HeatPumpTM Technology and Direct Drive Motor.
+Integrating the essential benefits of LG's washer and dryer into a single, space-saving unit, it offers an Energy Class A performance across its full washing-to-drying cycle, while with cutting-edge DUAL Inverter HeatPumpTM technology and low-GWP refrigerants helps this unit not only meet, but exceed stringent energy efficiency standards, making it an ideal choice for modern homes.

 In fact, it runs a complete wash and dry cycle in under two hours, without having to transfer clothes.
 So fast and efficient, it saves time while using up to 60% less energy with every load.